kunalt4/IMDB_Data_EDA/README.md

 # IMDB_Data_EDA
-An EDA of IMDB Movies released between 2015 - 2019
+An EDA of Movies released between 2015 - 2019, with data collected from IMDB using the OMDB API - http://www.omdbapi.com/